We want to support Visionary members at a time when information can be confusing, and for some there is a heightened sense of concern and worry.

 This web-page will be kept up-dated with any information which we feel anyone connected with Visionary may find useful.

 The Visionary Chair and CEO have reviewed the Visionary Coronavirus Action Plan and have moved to Stage 3.
-We will next formally review our position on 6th April.
 These are now our current working practices and activity:

 - All Visionary staff will work from home and not meet with others and will not attend any other work-related events.